-Understanding fairy rings requires an understanding of how mushrooms grow.
-Like apples on an apple tree, the "mushrooms" we see are only the reproductive fruit bodies of the "true" organism, which is called a mycelium.
+Understanding mushroom "fairy rings" requires an understanding of how mushrooms grow.
+Like apples on an apple tree, the mushrooms we see are only the reproductive fruiting bodies of the "true" organism, which is called a mycelium.
 The mycelium grows underground; it is a mass of elongated, hungry cells that feed on nutrients, pushing and growing through the substrate as long as there is food available.

 What triggers mushroom production is rather up for debate.
-Studies indicate that many fungi--the morels, for example--produce fruit bodies when they face nutrient deprivation, sort of as a survival strategy: "I'm done for, so I'll make a mushroom that is covered with spores, lift it up above the ground, and let the wind take my babies to a new home."
+Studies indicate that many fungi—the morels, for example—produce mushrooms when they face nutrient deprivation, sort of as a survival strategy: "I'm done for, so I'll make a mushroom that is covered with spores, lift it up above the ground, and let the wind take my babies to a new home."
 This explanation doesn't seem to fit the mushrooms that make fairy rings, however, since they have not run out of food.

-Regardless of what prompts the mushrooms, the phenomenon of the ever-widening ring of mycelial activity is frequently observed, and can even be seen without the mushrooms themselves; the grass is typically darker where the mycelium is active (see the top illustration).
+Regardless of what prompts the mushrooms, the phenomenon of the ever-widening ring of mycelial activity is frequently observed, and can even be seen without the mushrooms themselves; the grass is typically darker where the mycelium is active.

 Each year, a typical fairy ring expands its radius.
 Some studies have assumed even growth rates and calculated that the subject mycelium must be hundreds of years old!
 A Norwegian study (Abesha et al., 2003) of Marasmius oreades fairy rings in coastal grasslands is attempting to determine whether new rings are cloned from old rings, or whether they result from spores falling in new locations and germinating new mycelia.

-A final note: Marasmius oreades is often called "The Fairy Ring Mushroom," since its most frequent growth pattern is in rings.
-But it is not the only fairy ring mushroom; this is a case where the "common name" for a mushroom can get in the way of successful identification--and it may be one of the reasons that Chlorophyllum molybdites, which also grows in rings with some regularity, causes so many poisonings.
-Do not rely on the growth pattern in fairy rings as a means to identify mushrooms!
+A final note: Marasmius oreades is often called "The Fairy Ring Mushroom" in field guides, since its most frequent growth pattern is in rings.
+But it is not the only fairy ring mushroom; this is a case where the "common name" for a mushroom can get in the way of successful identification!

 Cite this page as: